 - Check the boxes next to the goals or transactions you want to import.
 Click Continue.

-AdWords uses your chosen conversion window(s) (7-90 days, default: 30 days) to determine which Goals or Transactions to import from Google Analytics.
-For example, if you use the 30-day default window for a Goal named Goal 1: Registrations, AdWords only imports Goal Completions that occurred within 30 days of the click.
+AdWords uses your chosen conversion window(s) (7-90 days, default: 30 days) to determine which goals or Transactions to import from Analytics.
+For example, if you use the 30-day default window for a goal named goal 1: Registrations, AdWords only imports goal Completions that occurred within 30 days of the click.

-Q: Why don't I see View-through conversions or Estimated cross-device conversions in AdWords?
+Why don't I see View-through conversions or Cross-device conversions in AdWords?

-You won't see this data if you are importing Goals and/or transactions from Analytics because native AdWords conversion tracking is required for this feature.
+You won't see this data if you are importing goals and/or transactions from Analytics because native AdWords conversion tracking is required for this feature.

-Q: Why doesn't imported conversion data in AdWords match the transaction or Goal data in Analytics?
+Why doesn't imported conversion data in AdWords match the transaction or goal data in Analytics?